-The Company holds a strong emerging pipeline of production assets at Marda in WA and Mt Boppy in NSW with the potential to support a near-term production profile of up to 69,000 ounces of gold per annum at competitive forecast cash operating costs, commencing in 2014.
+The Company holds a strong emerging pipeline of production assets at Marda in WA and Mt Boppy in NSW with the potential to support a near-term production profile of up to 69,000 ounces of gold per annum at competitive forecast cash operating costs.

 SXG also offers outstanding exploration upside within an extensive portfolio covering 4,500 km2 in Western Australia within the under-explored Southern Cross and Sandstone greenstone belts and the Pilbara region, and 200 km2 in the highly prospective Lachlan Fold Belt of NSW.

 SXG completed a feasibility study for the development of a new greenfields gold operation at its Marda Gold Project in May 2012.
 This study generated positive results, targeting an initial gold production rate of 35,000 oz per annum over five years from SXG’s internal resource base, treated through a centrally located 480,000 tonne per annum gold processing facility.

 In August 2012, SXG announced a landmark agreement to acquire the Sandstone Gold Project assets from Troy Resources.
 This company-changing transaction gives SXG access to a fully permitted 600,000 tonne per annum CIL gold plant which can be relocated to Marda – an acquisition which will significantly reduce the time and cost involved in starting gold production.